- Catalog Home

 - Developing the capacity to monitor and evaluate information that might indicate a risk of targeted attack, and

 If the team determines through inquiry that an identified behavior involving a student is non-threatening, the matter will be referred to the Conduct Officers for appropriate action.
 A Behavior of Concern Assessment Team (BAT) has been implemented to assess student behaviors of concern and low-level threats.
 Non-threatening incidents involving college employees will be directed to the Director of Human Resources.
-If the team concludes that a law has been violated or that violence is imminent, it will immediately refer the matter to law enforcement officials.
+If the team concludes that a law has been violated or that violence is imminent, it will immediately refer the matter to the Chief of Police.

 The Threat Assessment Process